- Martin Campbell

 - Release Date

-For Green Lantern, Warner Bros. reaches into its DC Comics catalog to launch a series matching the heights of their past and present Batman and Superman franchises.
+For Green Lantern, Warner Bros. reaches into its DC Comics catalog to launch a series matching the heights of its past and present Batman and Superman franchises.
 Long in development, the expensive and possibly rushed production shows signs of skill behind the helm, thanks to director Martin Campbell, but sloppy screenwriting.
-The studio sets aside artistic integrity, brought to the superhero genre by Sam Raimi, Bryan Singer, and Christopher Nolan, and takes a lesser known yet larger scale hero, who has varying comic origin stories, for a film that can’t decide if its wants to be a spatial superhero movie or an earth-bound action-comedy.
+The studio sets aside artistic integrity, brought to the superhero genre by Sam Raimi, Bryan Singer, and Christopher Nolan, and takes a lesser-known yet larger-scale hero, who has varying comic origin stories, for a film that can’t decide if it wants to be a spatial superhero movie or an earth-bound action-comedy.
 Copious amounts of flat humor and hip lingo courtesy of miscast star Ryan Reynolds cheapen the potential space opera here, resulting in an uneven tone that makes this summer’s Marvel equivalent, Thor, look ingenious by comparison.

 Proving the theory that four credited screenwriters (Greg Berlanti, Michael Green, Marc Guggenheim, and Michael Goldenberg) don’t necessarily mean more polished, economic storytelling, the film opens with tiresome expositional narration.
 We’re told about Oa, the home of the Green Lantern Corps, a militaristic band of intergalactic cops who defend the green energy of Will and fight against the yellow energy of Fear.
 Across 3,600 sectors of the universe, each zone is allotted one Lantern, and each member has a power ring capable of realizing anything the wearer imagines, and with them, the Green Lanterns seek to eliminate evil throughout the universe.
 The filmmakers couldn’t figure out a clever way to work these details into the plot, so we’re just told, and so I’m telling you.